danfuzz/samizdat/doc/language-guide/a02-token-grammar-1.md

     ["@:.,=-+?;*<>{}()[]" "&|!"]  # The latter string is just for *Layer 1*.
 /};

+# Note: Additional rules for string character parsing are defined in *Layer 2*.
 def stringChar = {/
     (
         ch = [! "\\" "\""]